dzzhang96/dzzhang96.github.io/Research/Robotics.md

 *Final Year Project, [Orthotek Lab](http://www.orthotek-lab.org/?_l=en), Supervisor: Dr. Zikai Hua*

-- Utilized an ABB IRB6700 robotic arm to simulate physiological loading conditions and to perform kinematic (normal walking) test on a human knee-joint prosthesis.
+- Used an ABB IRB6700 robotic arm to simulate physiological loading conditions and to perform kinematic (normal walking) test on a human knee-joint prosthesis.

-- Planned robot path according to anterior-posterior translation, medial-lateral rotation, flexion-extension rotation of knee-joint in MATLAB Robotic Toolbox and programmed in RobotStudio.
+- Planned the robot path according to anterior-posterior translation, medial-lateral rotation, flexion-extension rotation of knee-joint in MATLAB Robotic Toolbox and programmed in RobotStudio.

 {% include image.html url="/images/OrthotekLab3.jpg" caption="the optical measuring system" width=345 align="right" %}

-- Controlled and detected physiological loading by using a multidimensional force sensor, Beckhoff embedded PC, and secondary developed software based on TwinCat.
+- Controlled and detected the physiological loading by using a multidimensional force sensor, Beckhoff embedded PC, and secondary developed software based on TwinCat.

 - Designed new fixtures, including a flange, an adapter flange, trapezoidal grooves, and two barrels for PMMA solidification for linking knee-joint prosthesis with robotic arm.

 - Established a dynamic optical measuring system to observe knee-joint kinematics in gait after collecting data from ARAMIS, GOM by sticking markers on the surface of prosthesis.